Updated: August 17, 2022.

 - The same is true for the filename which does not need to be “sitemap” or have the word “sitemap” in it.

 That’s why I’m showing you here all more and less obvious locations of a sitemap of a website.
-These are all the variations I’ve seen over my 10-year experience as an SEO specialist.
+These are all the variations I’ve seen over my 10-year experience as an SEO consultant.

 And one more thing.
 It’s good to know exactly what you are looking for!
 Go to Sitemaps.org to learn what an XML sitemap looks like and how it is built if you don’t know this.